 Retinoids are commonly used as topical and oral antioxidants to reverse sun damage (photoaging) and prevent signs of aging.

-It is a treatment for psoriasis by regulating cell proliferation and epithelial cell growth.
+It is a treatment for psoriasis that regulates cell proliferation and epithelial cell growth.

 How to use and apply Retin-A cream

 Start applying a pea-sized amount of the Retinoid cream to the entire face by dotting it on followed by gently smearing it across the skin.

-you may give a day or two break to your skin if you notice annoying, unwanted effects of the cream.
-Subsequently continue the treatment with a smaller amount of the cream applied to the skin at bed time.
+you may give a day or two break to your skin if you notice annoying, unwanted effects of the cream (side effects listed below).
+Afterward, continue the treatment with a smaller amount of the cream at bedtime.